panda3d/panda3d-docs/programming/finite-state-machines/index.rst

    state to state as you need it to.

-   You may come across some early Panda3D code that creates an instance of the ClassicFSM class.
-ClassicFSM is an earlier implementation of the FSM class, and is now considered deprecated.
+   You may come across some early Panda3D code that creates an instance of the ClassicFSM class. :py:class:`~direct.fsm.ClassicFSM.ClassicFSM` is an earlier implementation of the FSM class, and is now considered deprecated.
 It is no longer documented here.
 We recommend that new code use the FSM class instead, which is documented on the following pages.

 .. only:: cpp